fontm2/SecureVPSsetup/README.md

 | --- | --- |
 | sudo find / -name sample.txt | this will use root-privileges to search for a file named sample.txt through your whole filesystem |

-### Usefull tools for beginner node-ops
+### Useful tools for beginner node-ops

 #### Text editors

-One of the simples text editors is nano.
+One of the simplest text editors is nano.
 You can use nano to create a new or edit and existing file.
 You can select different endings such as .txt, .yml, .yaml, .json, .py, etc.
-The command below will create a new file called sample.txt in your current directory or will open that file if it already exists in your current derectory.
+The command below will create a new file called sample.txt in your current directory, or will open that file if it already exists in your current directory.

 ````
 nano sample.txt